MarkADom/JDBC_DAO_DesignPattern/README.md

 # JDBC DAO Design Pattern
-This rojectP is made for study and to be added to my personal Library of Implementations.
+This Project is made for study and to be added to my personal Library of Implementations.

 ##  Description